 c. develop a list of comparable startups in the past, so we can see what the valuation, round size, and acquisition history is, and what the competitive landscape looks like.

-d. provide the founder with some of our feedback on the company and how it could grow, usually from a sales and marketing lens, and see how they react.
+d. provide the founder with some of our feedback on the company and how it could grow, usually from a sales and marketing lens, and also from an inclusion lens, and see how they react.
 We are testing for coachability but also “productivity” of the dialog.
 If we share 5 good ideas, is one of them good enough for the founder to adopt?
 This helps us develop a conviction that we are the right firm for their first institutional round.
 In this way, diligence is a two-way street.
 We are under our own lens as well.

 If we get positive signals in early diligence, we then go to our technical review.